MarkusSchmidtPro/CLArgs/readme.md

 * Dynamics default values (not only static, like True, "abc")
   * Including depend default values, e. g. on other values
 * ...

+## Just another command-line interpreter / parser?

+I thought it was time to reinvent the wheel!

+Not the (Flint) stone wheel, not the wooden one and not the rubber one.
+There are so many command-line interpreters out there.
+I wanted to invent the wheel with air inside, where you can chose the right pressure you need - one fits all.

+Let's reinvent the way how to build modern command-line apps.

 <hr/>
 <sub>Markus Schmidt (PRO), Munich (DE), 2020-07-10</sub>